evelynfoy/southern-cross-equestrian-center/README.md

     I filled that in and clicked submit.
     A validation message appeared requesting I fill in the 'Go for it' field with my query.
     I filled that in and clicked submit.
-    A success message appeared stating that my form had been recived by the Southern Cross Equestrian Centre.
+    A success message appeared stating that my form had been received by the Southern Cross Equestrian Centre.
     As I clicked each field I saw that the border changed color as a visual aid.
 12) I clicked 'Back to top' and scrolled through again.
     The Welcome section appeared correctly.